AguaClara/UASB/summer2018report.md

 The crucial design aspects of the tank are listed below:

 * The tank **must be tall enough** to completely contain the tipping bucket, and prevent any "splashing" of wastewater out of the tank
 * The tank **must be just wide enough** to contain the bucket and the two brackets.
-If the tank is wider, that will require more material for longer pivot bars, and reduce the structural strength of the bucket (since deflection of the rod is proportional to some power of length)
+If the tank is wider, that will require more material for longer roller pivots, and reduce the structural strength of the bucket (since deflection of a rod is proportional to some power of length)

-**_Ananya's comments:_** Is pivot bar the right technical term to use here?
-Aren't the rods more like rollers that also clamp the bucket?
-Note to self: Find the technically accurate descriptor here.

 * The dimensions of the tank must be such that they **create the required amount of hydraulic head from one dump of the tipping bucket**.
 This can be achieved by choosing the appropriate geometry at the bottom of the tank to ensure the required height increase of the water level per volume of dump.

 **_Juan's comments:_** (RESOLVED-AG) What do you mean adding or removing material?
 What kind of material are you adding or removing?
 How are you removing material from a tank?
 * The tank **must evenly split flow between the two pipes**.
 This can be designed by changing the geometry of the pipes based on where the water is dumped, but most importantly there should always be a small volume of water in the tank even when all the water from one dump has been drained out.
 This is to provide enough volume within tank where the **descending sewage velocity is below 0.2 m/s** to allow air bubbles to escape.

-**_Juan's comments:_**(RESOLVED-AG) Why?
+**_Juan's comments:_** (RESOLVED-AG) Why?
 I believe this point should be combined with the next one.
 * The tank should be **easy to source**, that is it can be purchased at the correct dimensions, or fabricated simply